Lullabot/information-security-policy/access/lullabot_vpn.md

 Using the VPN connection also makes all of your internet traffic appear to be coming from a Lullabot server, which means that you can connect from anywhere in the world, and as far as the greater internet is concerned, you look like you are sitting in Newark, NJ.
 This means that when there are access restrictions on a project, our VPN address can be added to an access control list, and you can connect from anywhere.

 Finally, your VPN connection bypasses any local network restrictions.
-For example, it is not uncommon for public wifi hotspots to block services like IRC.
+For example, it is not uncommon for public wifi hotspots to block services.
 By connecting to the VPN, you will automatically bypass any of these network-level restrictions.
 It is highly encouraged to use the VPN any time you are using public wifi at a coffee shop, airport, hotel, etc. This is especially true if you are using the same computer or other device that you use for work.
 If in doubt, err on the side of caution and use the VPN.

-Instructions on how to connect to Lullabot's VPN can be found at https://www.dropbox.com/work/Lullabot/VPN.
+Employees can find instructions on how to connect to Lullabot's VPN at https://www.dropbox.com/work/Lullabot/VPN.